gurmindersingh12/Apply-for-NDSU-CCAST/index.md

 **3. Welcome Email**

-    You will get an email once your account has been approved.
+    You will get another email once your account has been approved.

    ![Welcome Email](assets/4-Welcome-email.png)